p-lnhrt/ddog-homework/problem-2/README.md

 * `FormattedSourceURL`: HTTP source URL for baseball-statistics files (as a Python formatted string).

 **All input files are expected to be CSV text files all with the same number of columns and column ordering.**

+## 1.2 Design overview
+In addition to the `main.py` entry-point script.
+The project consists in a `ddog` Python package made of 4 Python modules:
+* `cli.py`: This module gathers every function and object related to the parsing and validation of command-line arguments.
+In particular, we implemented an augmented argument parser object (class `CliArgParser`).
+* `source.py`: This module gathers every function and object related to the downloading and reading of baseball-statistics CSV files:
+     * All the logic related to the loading of CSV files into a `pandas.DataFrame` object is encapsulated in the `BaseballFilesLoader` object.
+     * All the logic related to the downloading of CSV files using a formatted HTTP URL is encapsulated in the `BaseballFilesDownloader` object.
+     * All the operations related to the management of a local temporary directory (create if it does not exists, remove if requested) are implemented using a context manager (object `TempDir`).
+* `processing.py`: This module gather all the "business logic", i.e.: the code dedicated to the specific computation of the triples (encapsulated in the `TripleCounter` object).
+The `compute` method of the `TripleCounter` object expects a `pandas.DataFrame` and returns its results as a list (possibly empty) of (`frozenset`, `int`) tuples.
+* `output.py`: This module gather all the logic related to the formatting and writing of the processing results to the chosen sink.
+The appropriate sink object (currently two implementations: `ConsoleSink` and `LocalFileSystemSink`) is returned by the factory object `SinkFactory`.
+Each sink implementation must implement the sink interface described by the `Sink` abstract base class which consists of a single `write` method which expects a list (possibly empty) of (`frozenset`, `int`) tuples.

+## 1.3 Triple count computation
+### 1.3.1 Team and players identification
+A quick data analysis show that using the team trigram (ex: "PIT") is not enough to uniquely identify a baseball team.
+Two teams ("CLE" and "HOU") have indeed two sub-teams playing in two different leagues ("AL" and "NL").
+This is why we chose to use the concatenation of the team's trigram and the team's league name to uniquely identify each single team (Ex: "HOU-NL").
+The league name is sometimes not available (for team "BL1" for example).
+In these cases, the team's ID coincides with the team's trigram.

+To avoid issues raised by possible namesakes, we chose to use the player ID code field instead of the player name to uniquely identify players.

+### 1.3.2 Triples computation strategy
+The code dedicated to the triples' computation can be found in the `ddog.processing.TripleCounter.compute` method.

+Section 1.3.1 showed that we actually only need 3 columns from the input files.
+To spare memory space, the `pandas` CSV reader has been set up such that only the required columns are loaded into memory.

+The first stage of the computation is dedicated to get for each unique player its lists of played teams.
+Players with a list of less than 3 teams are discarded since no triple can be generated with less than three teams.
+The second stage of the computation consists in building a triple counter by iterating over the players returned by the first stage.
+For each player, we generate all the 3-combinations (triples) from its played-team list and update the triple counter.
+The counter is a dictionary the keys of which are the triples (implemented as 3-element immutable `frozenset` objects) and the values of which are the triple counts.
+The counter object is finally filtered to keep only the triples with the required minimum count.

+## 1.4 Complexity analysis
+Let $n$, $p$ and $k$ the numbers of records, unique players and unique teams in the input dataset respectively.

+During the first stage the computation, the loaded dataset goes through the following transformations:
+* Dropping duplicates: This operation can be performed with a $O(n)$ time and space complexity.
+Worse case scenario, there are no duplicates, the number of records remains unchanged after the transformation.
+* Adding a new column using a simple filter: This step has a $O(n)$ time and a $O(1)$ space complexity.
+* Aggregation where the two aggregation operations are not more complex than a count: This operation can be performed with a $O(n)$ time and space complexity (at worse, if no duplicates where found before).
+Space complexity in particular is at this stage still $O(n)$ as we collect the team IDs in lists which is equivalent to reshaping the data.
+* Filter on the team counts: This step has a $O(p)$ time and a $O(1)$ space complexity.

+First stage has therefore a $O(n)$ time and space complexity.

+The second stage of the computation consists for each player who played in at least 3 teams (worst case: $p$ players) to generate all the 3-combinations from the teams the player played in (worst case: each player played in each of the $k$ teams) and update a counter (a dictionary) which the produced combinations.
+The counter is finally filtered over its counts.

+Notice: Using a dictionary as counter allows us to take advantage of a $O(1)$ time complexity on get and set operations.

+$\binom(a, b) ~ O(a^{b})$ for $a$ big enough.
+Generating the combinations is the most expensive operation here ($O(k^3)$).
+Worst case scenario for the second stage has therefore a $O(pk^3)$ time complexity and a $O(k^3)$ space complexity (the generated dictionary/counter has at most $O(k^3)$ key-value pairs).

 ## 2. Execution environment
 To ensure our projects runs using the appropriate dependencies, we first create and activate a dedicated Python (virtual)